Blockspace Under Pressure: An Analysis of Spam MEV on High-Throughput Blockchains

 The capacity regressions above deliberately exclude the minimum fee because the observed fee is endogenous for most of the sample.
 To isolate the effect of the protocol gas price floor ($\gpmin$ in our model), we focus on periods where an exogenous floor was introduced or raised and the gas target was largely constant.

-\parhead{Base.} Base introduced a protocol minimum gas price in December~2025 and raised it in a series of steps (0.0002, 0.0005, 0.001, 0.002, and 0.005~gwei).
-Since the gas price floor steps are unevenly spaced (13 to 36 days apart), fixed-length before/after windows would overlap.
+\parhead{Base.} Base introduced a protocol minimum gas price in Dec~2025 and raised it in a series of steps (0.0002, 0.0005, 0.001, 0.002, and 0.005~gwei).
+Since the steps are unevenly spaced (13 to 36 days apart), fixed-length before/after windows would overlap.
 We therefore use non-overlapping windows: the ``after'' period runs from one step to the next, and the ``before'' period is a window of equal length immediately preceding the step.
-Results are reported in~\Cref{tab:fee-floor-snapshots}.
+Results are reported in~\cref{tab:fee-floor-snapshots}.

-Over the full gas price floor period, spam's share of total gas fell from 26\% to below 9\%, though the decline was not monotonic across individual steps.
-The introduction of the gas price floor and the first increase to 0.0005~gwei coincided with the largest reductions ($-42\%$ and $-55\%$), while non-spam gas grew in both cases ($+9\%$ and $+18\%$).
+Over the full gas price floor period, spam's share of total gas fell from 28\% to around 10\%, though the decline was not monotonic across individual steps.
+The introduction of the gas price floor and the first increase to 0.0005~gwei coincided with the largest reductions ($-33\%$ and $-57\%$), while non-spam gas grew in both cases ($+7\%$ and $+21\%$).
 The 0.001 and 0.002~gwei steps saw spam rebound, possibly due to confounding factors such as increased price volatility creating more arbitrage opportunities during that period.
-The subsequent increase to 0.005~gwei again coincided with a 28\% spam reduction with negligible non-spam impact ($-2\%$).
+The subsequent increase to 0.005~gwei again coincided with a 19\% spam reduction with negligible non-spam impact ($-3\%$).
 The data is limited to five steps over a short period, but the overall trend is clear: spam's share declined substantially, and the individual steps where spam fell did so while non-spam gas was unaffected or grew, consistent with the gas price floor raising costs for spam bots while remaining negligible for organic users.

-\parhead{Arbitrum.} Arbitrum doubled its gas price floor from 0.01 to 0.02~gwei on January~9, 2026. \Cref{tab:arb-fee-floor} compares symmetric 50-day windows before and after the change.
+\parhead{Arbitrum.} Arbitrum doubled its gas price floor from 0.01 to 0.02~gwei on Jan~9, 2026. \Cref{tab:arb-fee-floor} compares symmetric 50-day windows before and after the change.